Northern Ireland SAS committee

 NISASC is committed to developing the role of SAS doctors as a valued and integral part of the medical workforce in Northern Ireland.

-With the appointment of SAS Leads in each Trust, a recently appointed Associate Dean for SAS, and the ongoing implementation of the 2021 contracts for Specialists and Specialty Doctors, the recommendations contained within the proposal have come to fruition.
+With the appointment of SAS Leads in each Trust, an Associate Dean for SAS, the establishment of a robust infrastructure for SAS training and development under the umbrella of the NI Medical and Dental Training Agency (NIMDTA) and the continued transition from 2008 contract to the 2021 contracts for Specialists and Specialty Doctors, the recommendations contained within the SAS Development Proposal have come to fruition.

 We will continue to work with key stakeholders to ensure SAS doctors receive effective development, which will benefit patient safety and employers as well as the individual doctors.